 • U.S. Bank FlexPerks® Gold American Express® Card

 The free Global Entry/TSA Pre benefit appears as a statement credit after that card is used to pay for the Global Entry or TSA Precheck fee.
-The benefit, however, can only be used once every 5 years (4 years for Chase Sapphire Reserve and U.S. Bank Altitude Reserve Visa Infinite® Card) and only for either Global Entry or TSA Precheck – not both.
+The benefit, however, can only be used once every 5 years (4 years for Chase Sapphire Reserve, Bank of America® Premium Rewards® Credit Card, U.S. Bank Altitude Reserve Visa Infinite® Card) and only for either Global Entry or TSA Precheck – not both.

 These cards reimburse TSA Precheck or Global Entry fees as part of their annual travel fee credit benefit: